staceystantonhowes/phoenix-files-meta-research/sam-protocol.md

 Recovery Strategy: The SAM Protocol itself acts as a mitigation control.
 By launching all tests in a clean-slate thread using a neutral persona ("Sam"), we proactively remove contextual contamination and reinforce behavioral integrity.
 No memory recovery needed post-test—reliance on clean reinitialization ensures safe reset per test cycle.

-© 2025 Stacey Stanton – Phoenix Files Red Team Project
+© 2025 Stacey Alexandra Howes Research Institute Ltd – Phoenix Files Red Team Project.
-Licensed under CC BY-NC 4.0
+Licensed under CC BY-NC 4.0.
 No commercial use.
-Attribution required
+Attribution required.
 License: https://creativecommons.org/licenses/by-nc/4.0/